 Now for the addict, the drug is survival, and it’s this irrational assignment of value that lays in the very heart of the most frustrating but fascinating features of addiction, persistent drug use or gambling despite the negative consequences.

-In quality dog’s high-value rewards are addictive and provide that irrational value assignment, in fact in police dogs we want the dogs that perceive engagement with offenders or decoys as a pleasant experience and an aversive stimulus can always be overcome, followed by a pleasant dose of serotonin.
+In quality dog’s high-value rewards are addictive and provide that irrational value assignment.
+In police and competition dogs, we want the dogs that perceive engagement with offenders or decoys as a pleasant experience, and a pleasant event also follows an aversive event.

 If you are attempting to build intense desire in your dog, then one kibble at a time will become predictable and boring.

 Balls and positive interactive activities release high levels of dopamine in the brain higher and above than usual because prey drive reward is intoxicating and better than expected, ultimately becoming the most senior rewarding event.
 It intoxicates a dog’s mental framework and makes it difficult to manage much like a gambler or drug addict addicted to their vice.

 This is why using high-value stimuli like balls and tugs as a rewarding agent during the learning of behaviour proves very difficult but is highly beneficial after the dog understands the target behaviour.
 Imagine trying to teach a gambler or drug user to focus on algebra while intoxicated or trying to explain to your two-year-old child English Literature, while their friends are happily playing and eating sweets in the background.

 This is an essential aspect of recognising when training your dog because learning must be conducted in a low drive and calm state so that the dog thoroughly understands the exercises.